 - Rapid Rollback is not tested or guaranteed to work with any encryption method listed in Encryption Compatibility With The Datto Solution that is not compatible with file restores.
 Datto recommends reviewing this article when preparing to restore to any encrypted system.

 Rapid Rollback is not currently compatible with Windows CompactOS (external link).
-If this type of compression is in use on the target machine's filesystem, you will need to disable it before attempting to restore to the target hardware.
+If this type of compression is in use on the target machine's filesystem, you will need to disable it before attempting to restore the target hardware.

-Performing a Rapid Rollback from any previous snapshot taken when CompactOS was enabled on the production machine may produce unreliable results.
+Performing a Rapid Rollback from any previous snapshot taken with CompactOS enabled on the production machine may produce unreliable results.
 To ensure a successful restore, CompactOS must be disabled on both the production machine and in the snapshot.

 See Disabling CompactOS on Target Hardware for more information information about checking for and disabling the feature before beginning the restore process.

 2. Proceed to the Booting a Target Machine with Datto Utilities article to continue.